News – Archive

 Arts Council England Supports Annie Mawson’s Sunbeams Music Trust

 Grants for the Arts is a programme funded by the National Lottery and awards funding for activities carried out over a set period, which engage people in England in arts activities, and help artists and arts organisations in England carry out their work.

-The funding will be used for the build of a recording studio and music room at the proposed Sunbeams Music Centre.
+The funding was used for the build of a recording studio and music room at the proposed Sunbeams Music Centre.
 The Centre will improve access and provide specialist facilities for the delivery of training, performance and education through the Arts to disadvantaged and disabled children, families and adults.

-Liesl McViety, Project Co-ordinator of Sunbeams explained ‘We are delighted with the news and extremely grateful to the Arts Council.
-The Centre will enable us to increase our delivery to an additional 1,800 severely disabled people on our waiting list.
+Liesl McViety, Project Co-ordinator of Sunbeams explained ‘We were delighted with the news and extremely grateful to the Arts Council.
+The Centre enables us to increase our delivery to an additional 1,800 severely disabled people on our waiting list.
 With the support of the Arts Council, we are now a step closer to providing a sustainable legacy for people with disabilities.’